axieinfinity/ronin-documentation/README.md

 ## Ronin chain documentation

-This repository contains Ronin documentation deployed at [docs.roninchain.com](https://docs.roninchain.com).
-The documentation is built with [Docusaurus](https://docusaurus.io/), a static site generator.
+This repository contains the documentation for the Ronin chain, which is available online at [docs.roninchain.com](https://docs.roninchain.com).
+The website is built using [Docusaurus](https://docusaurus.io/), a static site generator.

 ## Local development